Iran confirms two missiles shot at Ukraine airliner | DW | 21.01.2020

 The Iranian aviation authority confirmed on Tuesday that two missiles shot at a Ukraine International Airlines flight earlier this month.

-Investigators found that two Tor-M1 missiles were fired at flight PS752, said an initial report posted on the website of the aviation authority on Monday night.
+Investigators found that two Tor-M1 missiles were fired at flight PS752, according to an initial report.

 It stopped short of blaming the Tor-M1 for the crash, stating "the impact of these missiles on the accident and the analysis of this action under is under investigation.''